Border Data Warehouse 3.0

 - No way to access to new datasets: the booth status data and archived commercial wait times are not currently accessible on the existing website, even though the data are being saved.

-The project is ongoing; but the final result will be an upgraded database with improved efficiencies, access to new datasets, improved data visualizations and reporting functionality, and a more affordable maintenance structure.
+The project resulted in an upgraded database with improved efficiencies, access to new datasets, improved data visualizations and reporting functionality, and a more affordable maintenance structure.

 Funding & Partnerships